LeventHAN/SquadStatJS/README.md

 5. Star this repo if you liked!

 ### Configuring SquadStatJS
-SquadJS can be configured via a JSON configuration file which, by default, is located in the SquadJS and is named [config.json](https://github.com/Thomas-Smyth/SquadJS/blob/master/config.json).
+SquadStatJS can be configured via .env file which by default is called .env.example.

-The config file needs to be valid JSON syntax.
-If an error is thrown saying the config cannot be parsed then try putting the config into a JSON syntax checker (there's plenty to choose from that can be found via Google).
+The config file needs to be called .env at the end and a example can be found below:

-#### Server
-The following section of the configuration contains information about your Squad server.
 ```json
 # Main Settings
 prefix="!"